ASIMO: Public appearances

 In January 2010, Honda debuted its "Living With Robots" documentary at the Sundance Film Festival in Park City, Utah.
 The film focuses on the experience of human interaction with robots like ASIMO.
 ASIMO attended the Ars Electronica festival in Linz, Austria in September 2010, which allowed Honda to study the results of human and robot interaction and use the results to guide development of future versions of the robot.
 In April 2011, ASIMO was demonstrated at the FIRST Championship in St. Louis, Missouri, US to encourage students to pursue studies in math, science and engineering, and in November 2011 ASIMO was one of the star attractions at the first Abu Dhabi Science Festival.

 ASIMO visited the Ontario Science Center in Toronto in May 2011 and demonstrated its abilities to Canadian students.
 The robot later traveled to Ottawa for the unveiling of an exhibit at the Canadian Museum of Civilization 19 May through 22 May 2011.

 ASIMO appeared as a guest on the British quiz show QI on 2 December 2011.
 After serving water to host Stephen Fry and dancing with comedian Jo Brand, ASIMO won with 32 points.

-ASIMO was also the inspiration behind 2012's film Robot & Frank, where a robot assists an aging man to commit his last job as a 'cat burglar'.
-The robot in the film, portrayed by an actor in costume, has the appearance of an ASIMO robot.

-In April 2014, the robot was introduced to President Obama at the Miraikan science museum in Tokyo.

 On 24 March 2017, Honda revealed ASIMO in Disneyland's Autopia attraction.

+Failures

+On multiple occasions, audience members at public showcasings of ASIMO have filmed the robot malfunctioning and falling down stairs.
+These videos have been uploaded on YouTube, and some have become viral for their comedic nature.